liudichen/mui-formfield/README.md

 export { default as FieldAction, FieldActionProps } from './FieldAction';
 export { default as FieldLayout, FieldLayoutProps } from './FieldLayout';
 export { default as RadioGroup, RadioGroupProps } from './RadioGroup';
-export { default as Space, SpaceProps } from './Space';
 export { default as Switch, SwitchProps } from './Switch';
 export { default as TextField, TextFieldProps } from './TextField';
 export { default as ToggleButtonGroup, ToggleButtonGroupProps } from './ToggleButtonGroup';